 The Subscriber must immediately inform LuxTrust S.A. acting as Certification Services Provider of any changes to the data on the Certificate, or when the certified data has become inaccurate or has changed in any way.
-Through the SRA, the Subscriber must ask the CSP to revoke the Certificate.
-The Certificate revocation process is then started immediately.
-The suspension and revocation procedures are set out in Section 4.9 of the CPS.
+The certificate will therefore be revoked and a new CA will be issued following the same procedures as for initial issuance.